Musicals101.com

 b.
 Mar.
 15, 1907 (Lake Vaner, Sweden) - d.
 June 23, 1981 (Stockholm)

 A low but attractive singing voice and exceptional, statuesque beauty took this performer from local Swedish productions to a starring role in the Vienna stage hit Axel and der Himmelstur (1936).
-She repeated this triumph on screen, becoming Germany's most popular musical film stars.
+She repeated this triumph on screen, landing a contract with UFA and becoming Germany's most popular musical film star.
 As World War II broke out, Leander refused offers from Britain and the US, preferring to remain #1 in Germany.
-She saved one or two useful colleagues from Nazi persecution, but looked the other way when friends and even relatives were carted off to concentration camps.
+She saved one or two useful colleagues from Nazi persecution, but looked the other way when friends were carted off to concentration camps.

-With Adolph Hitler among her fans, Leander overcame the antagonism of propaganda minister Josef Goebbels and starred in a series of screen musicals designed to boost German morale.
-When Leander's producer could not find enough tall women for a production number in Die Grosse Liebe (The Great Love - 1942), Hitler's personal SS guards were ordered to become a living wall of long-limbed angelic "chorines," exchanging their uniforms for fluttery gowns and picture hats.
-Die Grosse Liebe became one of Germany's most popular wartime screen hits, and gay songwriter Bruno Baltz's ironic "It Isn't the End of the World" and "I Know One Day a Miracle Will Happen" became Reich favorites.
+With Adolph Hitler among her most devoted fans, Leander overcame the antagonism of propaganda minister Josef Goebbels and starred in a series of screen musicals designed to boost German morale.
+When Leander's producer could not find enough tall women for a production number in Die Grosse Liebe (The Great Love - 1942), Hitler's personal SS guards were ordered to become a living wall of long-limbed angelic "chorines," exchanging their uniforms for chiffon gowns and picture hats.
+Die Grosse Liebe became one of Germany's most popular wartime screen hits, and gay songwriter Bruno Baltz's ironic "Davon geht die Welt nicht unter" ("It Won't Be the End of the World") and "Ich weiß, es wird einmal ein Wunder gescheh'n" ("I Know One Day a Miracle Will Happen") became Reich favorites.

 Lecocq, Charles Alexander